LITUATUI/pushevs.com/content/posts/pedro/2024-10-08-leapmotor-t03-makes-the-dacia-spring-obsolete.md

 Current Dacia Spring is based on the old Chinese Dongfeng Nano Box, the next generation will probably be based on the much better Dongfeng Nammi Box, which already has a long-lasting 42,3 kWh LFP battery, 310 km of WLTP range, 70 kW motor and looks super cool (new smart vibes).

-Curiously, the Dongfeng Nammi Box is already being sold in [Switzerland for 21.990 CHF (23.367 euros)](https://www.dongfeng-nammi-box.ch/en).
+Curiously, the Dongfeng Nammi Box is already being sold in [Switzerland for 21.990 CHF (23.367 euros)](https://www.dongfeng-nammi-box.ch/en) and [Czechia](https://dfmotor.cz/box/#technickeparametre).

 ![Dongfeng Nammi Box](/images/DongFeng-Nammi-01-BEV.avif "Dongfeng Nammi Box")